Litia Qionibaravi

-Adi Litia Qionibaravi is a Fijian chief and former member of the Parliament of Fiji.
+Adi Litia Qionibaravi is a Fijian chief and former civil servant and member of the Parliament of Fiji.
 She is a member of the Social Democratic Liberal Party.

-Personal life
+Early life

 Qionibaravi is from Ucunivanua in Verata, Tailevu Province.
 She trained as a lawyer, then worked as a civil servant, serving more than thirty years in the Fijian Affairs Ministry.
 On 17 June 2005 she was appointed for a five-year term as chief executive officer of the Fijian Affairs Board (FAB).
 In this capacity, she oversaw the work of the country's fourteen Provincial Councils, the Fijian Affairs scholarship unit, and the Secretariat of the Great Council of Chiefs.

-Dismissal

-On 13 December 2006 Qionibaravi was purportedly dismissed by the military regime after the 2006 Fijian coup d'état.
-The Military cited her alleged unwillingness to cooperate with the interim administration.
-Fiji Live reported that three armed soldiers had evicted her from her office in the building of the Native Lands Trust Board (NLTB).
+Qionibaravi was purportedly dismissed as FAB CEO by the military regime following the 2006 Fijian coup d'état.
+Three armed soldiers had evicted her from her office in the building of the Native Lands Trust Board (NLTB), and she was replaced by dictator Frank Bainimarama's brother, Meli Bainimarama.
+Neither Qionibaravi or the Great Council of Chiefs accepted her dismissal, and she continued to work from an improvised office in the Great Council of Chiefs Secretariat.

-Fiji Television reported on 24 December, however, that she had refused to accept her dismissal.
-Ratu Ovini Bokini, Chairman of the Great Council of Chiefs supported her stance, claiming that only the FAB was empowered to terminate her contract.
-She continued to work from an improvised office in the Great Council of Chiefs Secretariat, in defiance of the regime, which appointed Ratu Meli Bainimarama, brother of Military Commander Commodore Frank Bainimarama, in her stead.
-Commodore Bainimarama reacted angrily on 17 December, with Fiji Live quoting him as saying that the stance of the Great Council of Chiefs in refusing to recognize Qionibaravi's dismissal was indicative of their noncooperation with the Military regime.

 The Fijian Affairs Board formalized the termination of Qionibaravi's contract on 20 January 2007.
 The newly appointed board - consisting of five interim Cabinet Ministers and chaired by Ratu Epeli Ganilau, the Interim Minister for Fijian Affairs formally dismissed her at an emergency meeting called "to regularize the issue of Adi Litia," in Ganilau's words.

-Corruption allegations

-On 22 December, Commodore Bainimarama was quoted in Fiji Village as accusing Qionibaravi of having misused government funds to buy a personal vehicle and to pay the two workers renovating her house in Ma'afu Street, Suva.
+Following her dismissal, the military regime accused her of corruption, claiming she had misused government funds to buy a personal vehicle and to pay the two workers renovating her house in Ma'afu Street, Suva.
 On 23 December, Qionibaravi replied that she was "shocked" to hear the allegations, but refused to comment further.
-On 23 December, however, she held a press conference and angrily denied the allegations, saying that she owned no house in Ma'afu Street; she had an FAB office there, she said.
-The car had been purchased with a loan approved by her superior, the Permanent Secretary for Fijian Affairs, the Fiji Times quoted her as saying.
+On 23 December she held a press conference and angrily denied the allegations, saying that she owned no house in Ma'afu Street; she had an FAB office there, she said.
+The car had been purchased with a loan approved by her superior, the Permanent Secretary for Fijian Affairs.